Optimal Delay Compensation in Networked Predictive Control: Networked Predictive Control Strategy

-\rem[Up-/Downlink Delay Distribution] Since we only consider the RTT distribution $\mathcal{P}_\tau$ to be known, we bound the uplink and downlink delay probabilities with~$\mathcal{P}_\tau$ whenever necessary in this work.
-The approach can be readily extended with distinct channel probabilities. \\ The choice of $\bar{\tau}$ directly influences how often the system operates in each of the modes described above.
+representing the nominal, correction, and acknowledgment mode, respectively.\\ The choice of $\bar{\tau}$ directly influences how often the system operates in each of the modes described above.
 A large $\bar{\tau}$ reduces the likelihood of entering recovery but increases prediction errors due to longer forward roll-outs in \eqref{eq:predictedstate}.
-Conversely, a small $\bar{\tau}$ yields more frequent dropouts and thus causes transitions through the recovery and acknowledgement modes, accumulating additional correction-related errors.
-Since the stationary mode ratios in \eqref{eq:probratios} determine how strongly each error type contributes to the long-term closed-loop behaviour, identifying the optimal delay bound requires a quantitative characterisation of the errors incurred in all modes, which is proposed in the following section.
-This enables the construction of an aggregate performance metric whose minimiser yields the optimal delay bound $\bar{\tau}^*$.
+Conversely, a small $\bar{\tau}$ yields more frequent dropouts and thus causes transitions through the correction and acknowledgment modes, accumulating additional correction-related errors.
+Since the stationary mode ratios in \eqref{eq:probratios} determine how strongly each error type contributes to the long-term closed-loop behavior, identifying the optimal delay bound requires a quantitative characterization of the errors incurred in all modes, which we derive in the following section.